Support NAMI CA Every Tax Season

 Support NAMI California’s Mental Health Crisis Prevention Voluntary Tax Contribution Fund – Line 445 on Form 540

 The National Alliance on Mental Illness California Chapter (NAMI California) is once again proudly sponsoring the Mental Health Crisis Prevention Voluntary Tax Contribution Fund this tax season.
 The fund supports an innovative program that provides training, tools, and resources to law enforcement agencies to safely interact with and support individuals experiencing a mental health crisis.
-Californians can support mental health and public safety by donating to the “Mental Health Crisis Prevention Voluntary Tax Contribution Fund” — Line 445 on the 2023 California Form 540.
+Californians can support mental health and public safety by donating to the “Mental Health Crisis Prevention Voluntary Tax Contribution Fund” — Line 445 on Form 540.

 According to the U.S. Department of Justice (DOJ), 25% of fatalities and 40% of injuries in officer involved shootings involve a person with a mental illness.